manvirkaur5721/Inductionprogram-/README.md

 # Inductionprogram at GNE college (2025-26)
+To conclude, actually I am a gap year student.
+It helps me alot because it works as a brige for me.In addition, I was totally distracted from my studies but this induction program reconnect me with my studies.
+So, I am really thankful to you.
 # DAY 1
 gurudwara sahib from 8:30AM to 9:30AM with japji sahib, chopai sahib and kirtan refreshment (tea and snacks) 9:30AM To 10:00AM